-The Company is exposed to credit risk on outstanding trade receivables associated with its energy and water sales activities and agreements with the AESO and on electricity supply agreements with wholesale and retail customers.
-The Company is also exposed to credit risk from its cash and cash equivalents, derivative instruments and long-term financing arrangements receivable.
+The Company is exposed to credit risk on outstanding trade receivables associated with its energy and water related activities and agreements with the AESO and on electricity supply agreements with wholesale and retail customers.
+The Company is also exposed to credit risk from its cash and cash equivalents, derivative financial instruments, finance lease receivables and long-term financing arrangements receivable.